Lasso and probabilistic inequalities for multivariate point processes: Simulations for the multivariate Hawkes process

 and one for interactions:

-We report the results for {\bf B}, {\bf BO}, {\bf A} and {\bf AO}.
-We mostly focus on cases where supports are correctly estimated.
-In this case, results are better by using the second step.
-MSE are increasing with $\gamma$ for {\bf B} and {\bf A}, since underestimation is stronger when $\gamma$ increases.
-This phenomenon does not appear for two steps procedures, which leads to more stable MSE when the support is correct.
-One of the main differences between both methods can be seen by analyzing SpontMSE.
-Since adaptive Lasso does not detect all non-zero spontaneous rates, the corresponding MSE cannot be good and this cannot be improved via the OLS transformation.
-This comforts us in the fact that the choice $\gamma=1000$ is a wrong choice for $T=2$ and adaptive Lasso.
-The choice $\gamma=200$ leads to good MSE, but the MSE are smaller for {\bf BO} with $\gamma=1$.
-When $T=20$, the choice $\gamma=1000$ for {\bf AO} leads to results that are of the same magnitude as the ones obtained by {\bf BO} with $\gamma=1$ or $2$.
-Still for $T=20$, results for the estimate {\bf B} are worse than {results for \bf A}.
-It is due to the fact that the shrinkage is larger in our method for the coefficients we want to keep than shrinkage of adaptive Lasso that becomes negligible as soon as the true coefficients are large enough.
+We still report the results for \textbf{B}, \textbf{BO}, \textbf{A} and \textbf{AO} in Table~\ref{tableN2}.
+Our comments mostly focus on cases where the results for the previous study are good.
+First, note that results on such cases are better by using the second step (OLS).
+Furthermore, MSE is increasing with $\gamma$ for \textbf{B} and \textbf{A}, since underestimation is stronger when $\gamma$ increases.
+This phenomenon does not appear for two step procedures, which leads to a more stable MSE.
+For adaptive Lasso, when $T=2$, the choice $\gamma=200$ leads to good MSE, but the MSE are smaller for \textbf{BO} with $\gamma=1$.
+When $T=20$, the choice $\gamma=1000$ for \textbf{AO} leads to results that are of the same magnitude as the ones obtained by \textbf{BO} with $\gamma=1$ or $2$.
+Still for $T=20$, results for the estimate \textbf{B} are worse than results for \textbf{A}.
+It is due to the fact that shrinkage is larger in our method for the coefficients we want to keep than shrinkage of adaptive Lasso that becomes negligible as soon as the true coefficients are large enough.
 However the second step overcomes this problem.

-Note also that a more thorough study of the tuning parameter $\gamma$ has been performed by \cite{bertin11:_adapt_dantiz} who mathematically prove that the choice $\gamma<1$ leads to very degenerate estimates in the density setting.
-Their method for choosing Lasso parameters being analogous to ours, it seems coherent to obtain worse MSE for $\gamma=0.5$ than for $\gamma=1$ or $\gamma=2$, at least for {\bf BO}.
-The boundary $\gamma=1$ in their simulation study seems to be a robust choice, and it seems to be the case here too.
+Note also that a more thorough study of the tuning parameter $\gamma$ has been performed by \cite{bertin11:_adapt_dantiz} where it is mathematically proved that the choice $\gamma<1$ leads to very degenerate estimates in the density setting.
+Their method for choosing Lasso parameters being analogous to ours, it seems coherent to obtain worse MSE for $\gamma=0.5$ than for $\gamma=1$ or $\gamma=2$, at least for \textbf{BO}.
+The boundary $\gamma=1$ in their simulation study seems to be a robust choice there, and it seems to be the case here too.